puppet-champions/puppet-champions.github.io/_puppeteers/tuxmea.md

 ---

 Martin Alfke is working with Puppet since 2007.
 Since 2011 Martin conducts official Puppet Trainings in Germany.
-He is Co-Founder and CEO at [example42 GmbH](https://example42.com).
+He is CEO at [betadots GmbH](https://betadots.de).
 Martin supports companies and individuals in having success with IT automation based on Puppet.
-He collaborates within voxpupuli community and co-maintains the approved example42 modules.
+He collaborates within voxpupuli community.
 He holds the Puppet Certified Professional and the Puppet Certified Consultant certifications.